Fitting A Silicone Roof Flashing

 Finally, you can attach your rain cap cowl and secure the locking band!
 A useful addition to your van flue kit is a closure cap, which is included in both of our van flue kits that we’ve designed.
 If you’re on the motorway or passing under some trees, for example, then you can easily replace your rain cap with a closure cap, to ensure that your flue system remains intact.
 When you’re parked up, you can easily switch them over again, or you can also add an extra length of flue to improve the draw of your flue system!

-If you want to see how other people have installed our small wood burning stoves into their vehicle, make sure you check out our shepherd’s hut case studies, our tiny home case studies, our case studies for vehicles and RV’s or our horse box case studies!
+If you want to see how other people have installed our small wood burning stoves into their vehicles, make sure you check out our shepherd’s hut case studies, our tiny home case studies, our case studies for vehicles and RV’s or our horse box case studies!

 If you’re installing a small wood burner into a van or a canal boat, then you might want to consider adding our gallery rail option to your small wood burning stove!
 This will enable you to safely retain any pots and pans or a kettle on your stovetop whilst you’re in transit.
 Your Hobbit stove or Hobbit SE can be fitted with a silver gallery rail or a brass gallery rail, and you can make full use of your stovetop and gallery rail by exiting your flue system from the rear of our small wood stove.
 We have designed a number of installation kits that exit from the back of our stove, or you can just purchase a rear exit kit if you already have the other flue parts that you need.